A Homeschooling Blog Post

 What School Looked Like For My kids

-School is school.
+Although school in new Zealand was a much more gentle experience, school is school.
 No matter where you are in the world.

 There are still twenty-odd children to one teacher, peer pressure is prevalent, and if you don’t know a, b and c, by the time you are nine years old you will be labelled as ‘struggling’.

-All the things that annoyed me about school in the UK were still present in New Zealand.
+Sadly, regardless of the fact that the kiwi school my children was a lovely school, all the things that annoyed me about school in the UK were still present in New Zealand.

 Getting Involved With The School